Subject to change

 July to October

-The park is the most popular with tourists and ample wildlife can be seen around the rivers.
+The park is the most popular with tourists, and ample wildlife can are around the rivers.
 There are fewer mosquitoes in July and August.

 December to March

 Many lodges offer lower rates during these months.
 This is the best time to experience the zebra migration from Namibia to the Makgadikgadi Pans.
 The migration takes place during the rainy season from November to March.
 Visitors won't miss spotting some of the 25 000 zebras!

 Some lodges lower their rates for these months.
 As mentioned, animals are abundant year-round in the Chobe National Park, and visitors are guaranteed to spot elephants, hippo, red lechwe, blue wildebeest, kudu, warthog and vervet monkeys.
 If you're lucky, you may spot the elusive leopard and cheetah.

 The weather changes in April and May, becoming dryer, but the vegetation is still lush.
 It is a maximum of 29°C during the day.
 It's a bit cooler during June, July and August, ranging from 8°C in the mornings to a maximum of 27°C in the afternoons.
 During September and October, it gets hotter until the rainy season starts.
 The heat peaks in October with an average of 35°C.

 November to March

 From November to February, it's around 19°C in the mornings.
 It's hot and sunny in the afternoons, reaching 33°C before the afternoon rains.
 You can expect the most rainfall in January and February, but only in the afternoons.
 The rain is less frequent in March, and the mornings are around 17°C.